 - Provide access without removing character-defining elements such as doors and hardware.
 Modifications that limit impact on the historic character of a building while still meeting code are preferable.

 - Avoid replacing historic hardware wherever possible.
-Alternative solutions to hardware replacement include such techniques as keeping the door open during normal business hours and electric door openers.
+Alternative solutions to hardware replacement include such techniques as keeping the door open during normal business hours, electric door openers, sensors, key cards, etc.

 - Avoid widening door openings.
 Look for alternative routes.
 Where it is unavoidable, design new doors and openings to be compatible with the materials and detailing of nearby historic doors.